'Talking about autism is political': Interviewing Joe Wells

 Was it always the dream for you to be a professional comedian?

 Yeah, from quite young.
 I saw Mark Thomas when I would have been maybe fifteen or sixteen, and I thought “That’s what I wanna do”.
-I saw Ross Noble as well, so yeah, I guess seeing those [two] and never having seen anything like it before.
-But yeah, I was impressed by both of them and how the whole show is just someone talking and their ideas.
-So “yes” is the answer.
+I also saw Ross Noble and I’d never seen anything like it.
+I was impressed by both of them and how the whole show is just someone talking and their ideas.

-Cool, cool.
-Alright, this is a bit of a nerdy one… I’ve noticed that you’re very economical with your words on stage, there’s no rambling.
-You’re intent on setting up the jokes as quickly and clearly as possible.
+You’re very economical with your words on stage, there’s no rambling.
+You’re intent on setting up the jokes quickly, and as clearly as possible.
 How did you learn this?
 Did a particular comedian influence you in that regard?

 Well, I’ve been doing comedy for a while now.
-When I started clubs were so much a part of it, and I think now, for newer comics there are ways to sort of circumvent doing the club circuit.
-Which is fine, but I think what those clubs give you… Y’know, you’re performing to a couple of hundred people on a Friday night, from a real mix of backgrounds, who just want to have a good night and want to laugh.
-And I think that forces you into that sort of writing where you have to get to a punchline quick-ish.
-And I love all comedy, but I’m a big defender of comics who do clubs, because sometimes it’s used dismissively as sort of “Oh, they’re a club comedian”, whereas actually, I think there’s lots of people you’ll see in comedy clubs – Marcus Birdman I think is a really good example.
-Do you know Marcus?
+When I started clubs were so much a part of it.
+Y’know, you’re performing to a couple of hundred people on a Friday night from a mix of backgrounds, who want to have a good night and to laugh.
+And I think that forces you into the writing where you have to get to a quick punchline.

-He’s really, really good and talks about interesting stuff, but you’re never more than thirty seconds from a punchline.
-Obviously, there is some hack material in clubs, but I think they have also bred comics like Marcus, Jeff Innocent’s another example… Of comics where they’re always very joke-heavy, and they’re not ramble-y; but also, there are some interesting ideas in there.
+There is some hack material in clubs, but I think they’ve also bred comics like Marcus, and Jeff Innocent’s another example… Of comics where they’re always very joke-heavy, and they’re not ramble-y, but there are some interesting ideas in there.
 So, I guess it’s a product of having to make money from clubs.

-I’ve seen a few comedy specials of people who have made funny videos online and they go straight into stand-up.
-I won’t mention names but sometimes playing big venues, and they’ve not really done stand-up before.
-And it’s always quite good, but there’s just like, something missing.
-And I’m not a comedian myself, but I imagine the experience isn’t there.
+I’ve seen a few comedy specials from people who make funny videos online, playing big venues but never having done stand-up before.
+And it’s always quite good, but something is missing.
+And I’m not a comedian but I imagine the experience isn’t there.
 They haven’t had the experience, have they?

 Yeah, I think it must be really hard for them, because there are some really good people making online sketches and stuff like that, and then they become famous and they could go straight into a tour, making lots of money.
 So, you can’t blame them for not going, “No actually I want to go to...
 Y’know, whatever club on a Thursday night and make £50 to try and learn the craft”.
 So yeah, I do feel for those people.
 I hope those tours give them the space to [learn].
 Maybe if the first tour is a bit wonky, they might have to sort of learn in front of everyone.